Skip to main content

 • Time-sensitive queries (even Fast mode takes multiple LLM calls)

 Cost awareness: Each agent in the tree makes its own LLM call.
-A tree with 20 agents = 20 LLM calls.
-Use token budgets and agent limits to control costs.
+A deep tree with many agents means many LLM calls.
+Use the configuration panel to set budgets and limits appropriate for your use case.